maelansecu/maelansecu.github.io/articles/how_do_french_protesters.md

 ### A little context

--- First, in France, there are several Unions.
+-- In France, there are several Unions.
 The biggest Union for public/private workers is CFDT, which stands for French Democratic Confederation for Labor (FDCL).
 But according to the DARES (Animation, statistics and research direction), only 10.1% (around 3 million people out of 29,2 million) of public & private workers were members of an Union in 2019. <br><br>
 -- Medias often cover strikes and protests, but it quite ends up in stigmatisation : during the SNCF strike in Dec.
 2022, protester were described as "sentimental hostage takers" or the general movement as a "scandal", because it was during X-Mas holidays.<br>
 <br>